 We stayed in Gjestehuset 102, which was previously the “millionaires’ mansion” for the best and most experienced miners.
-Now, it’s a nice Svalbard hotel with an amazing view of the surrounding mountains, located in Nybyen, 2 km from the centre of the town, even closer to nature.
+Now, it’s a nice Svalbard hotel with an amazing view of the surrounding mountains, located in Nybyen, 2 km from the center of the town, and even closer to nature.

-Gjestehuset 102 provides accommodation in single, double or 4-person rooms, with access to the shared bathrooms and shared kitchens.
-Prices are one of the best in town and delicious buffet breakfast is included.
-I loved our stay there, the privacy of our room, as well as sharing stories with other travellers in the kitchen and the lounge.
-You can book here.
+Gjestehuset 102 provides accommodation in single, double, or 4-person rooms, with access to shared bathrooms and shared kitchens.
+Prices are one of the best in town and a delicious buffet breakfast is included.
+I loved our stay there, the privacy of our room, as well as sharing stories with other travelers in the kitchen and the lounge.
+Check the prices and availability here.

 Flights to Svalbard